What Vaccines Do Indoor Cats Need?

 Have you just brought a new kitty home?
 Congratulations on your tiny addition to the household.
-Though having any pet means taking responsibility for their health.
+However, having a pet means taking responsibility for their health.
 Outdoor or indoor cats are basically healthy and independent creatures, but they do need regular vaccines to keep them in purr-fect health.

 Immediately after your sweet little kitten is born, nursing from their mother’s milk provides natural antibodies and temporary immunity against disease in the form of colostrum.
-This provides a measure of passive immunity against illnesses and disease.
-However, as your kitten grows older they will need extra vaccinations to keep them safe from harmful germs and diseases.
+This provides a measure of passive immunity against illnesses and diseases.
+However, as your kitten grows older, they will need extra vaccinations to keep them safe from harmful germs and diseases.

 Essential Immunization And Vaccinations

-Your little fur-baby will need vaccines from around six to eight weeks of age.
+Your little fur baby will need vaccines from around six to eight weeks of age.
 These shots will be repeated every three to four weeks until they are four months old.
 The most routine vaccinations are those against Feline Distemper (Panleukopenia), Calicivirus, and Feline Viral Rhinotracheitis, otherwise known as Feline Herpes Virus 1.
-This combination known as FCRVP is administered as one-shot altogether.
+This combination, known as FCRVP, is administered as one shot altogether.
 Your cat will also need a vaccination against Rabies.
-The Rabies shot is usually administered at the age of three to four months.
-A follow-up Rabies shot is given usually at one year of age then further vaccinations every three years.
+The Rabies shot is usually administered at three to four months old.
+A follow-up Rabies shot is usually given at one year of age, then further vaccinations every three years.

 Very rarely, vaccinations can cause tissue trauma which leads to Feline Injection Site Sarcoma (FISS), a form of cancer.
-This necessitates surgically aggressive removal of the tumor and may even result in the loss of a limb.
-Don’t worry, this is far from the normal reaction to vaccinations, and only occurs in about the same percentage as other allergic reactions, i.e. 1 to 10 cats per 10,000 vaccinated.
-The benefits of having your cat or kitten immunized far outweigh the potential risks of post-immunization, severe reactions.
+This necessitates surgically aggressive removal of the tumour and may even result in losing a limb.
+Don’t worry; this is far from the normal reaction to vaccinations and only occurs in about the same percentage as other allergic reactions, i.e. 1 to 10 cats per 10,000 vaccinated.
+The benefits of immunising your cat or kitten far outweigh the potential risks of post-immunization, severe reactions.

 Vaccinations should be repeated once every one to three years, depending on your cat’s circumstances and your vet’s recommendations.